Help us improve your experience.

 The correct operation of DCQCN requires balancing two conflicting requirements:

-2. Ensuring PFC is does not trigger too late, thereby causing packet loss due to buffer overflow.
+2. Ensuring PFC does not trigger too late, thereby causing packet loss due to buffer overflow.

 1. Headroom Buffers—A PAUSE message sent to an upstream device takes some time to arrive and take effect.
-To avoid packet drops, the PAUSE sender must reserve enough buffer to process any packets it may receive during this time.
-This includes packets that were in flight when the PAUSE was sent, and the packets sent by the upstream device while it is processing the PAUSE message.
+To avoid packet drops, the PAUSE sender must reserve enough buffer to process any packets it might receive during this time.
+This includes packets that were in flight when the PAUSE was sent as well as the packets sent by the upstream device while it is processing the PAUSE message.
 You allocate headroom buffers on a per port per priority basis out of the global shared buffer.
-You can control the amount of headroom buffers allocated for each port and priority using the MRU and cable length parameters in the congestion notification profile.
+You can control the amount of headroom buffers that are allocated for each port and priority using the MRU and cable length parameters in the CNP.
 If you see minor ingress drops even after PFC is triggered, you can eliminate those drops by increasing the headroom buffers for that port and priority combination.

 2. PFC Threshold—This is an ingress threshold.
 This is the maximum size an ingress priority group can grow to before a PAUSE message is sent to the upstream device.
 Each PFC priority gets its own priority group at each ingress port.
 PFC thresholds are set per priority group at each ingress port.
 There are two components in the PFC threshold—the PG MIN threshold and the PG shared threshold.
 Once PG MIN and PG shared thresholds are reached for a priority group, PFC is generated for that corresponding priority.
 The switch sends a RESUME message when the queue falls below the PFC thresholds.